opensvc/docs.opensvc.com/source/storage.necism.rst

 NEC iSM snapshots configuration
 ===============================

-You have to create the Snapshot Volumes and Link Volumes manually once and link SV and LV to present them to thes hosts.
-Theses properties can then be set in the service env file to ensure the snapshots will always be created and presented using those same properties.
+You have to create the Snapshot Volumes and Link Volumes manually once and link SV and LV to present them to the hosts.
+These properties can then be set in the service env file to ensure the snapshots will always be created and presented using those same properties.
 This is important to make the snapshot resync as transparent as possible to the operating system, and not to trigger device renames.

 Examples
 ========